Anders Örbom

-Anders Örbom (May 9, 1675 – May 25, 1740) was a captain in the Swedish Army who was at the Surrender at Perevolochna and taken to Siberia as a prisoner of war for 13 years.
+Anders Örbom (9 May 1675 – 25 May 1740) was a captain in the Swedish Army who was at the Surrender at Perevolochna and taken to Siberia as a prisoner of war for 13 years.

 Biography

-Örbom was born in Örebro, Sweden on May 9, 1675 to a man named Brask, who was a district court judge in Örebro.
+Örbom was born in Örebro, Sweden on 9 May 1675 to a man named Brask, who was a district court judge in Örebro.
 The record of his birth has not been found in Örebro, he may have been born without a family name, only a patronym, and was assigned a family name when he became a soldier.
 He joined the regiment of Närke in 1691, where Örebro is located.
 In this regiment, Örbom was already a common soldier's name, and his predecessor on his first military position was also called Örbom.

 He took part in the campaign at Humlebäck on Zealand, a Danish island where Copenhagen is located, in 1700.
-On July 7, 1701, he left camp and on July 9, 1701, he crossed the Düna River in Riga in Ukraine.
+On 7 July 1701 he left camp, and on 9 July 1701 he crossed the Düna River in Riga in Ukraine.
 There they conquered the Saxony troops and took about 700 prisoners.
-He fought in the Battle of Klissow on July 7, 1702, and the Battle of Pułtusk on April 21, 1703.
-He participated in the Battle of Reusch-Lemberg in 1704, and the Battle of Fraustadt on February 3, 1706, and was promoted to lieutenant with Jämtland Ranger Regiment.
-He participated on July 4, 1708, in the Battle of Holowczyn.
+He fought in the Battle of Klissow on 7 July 1702, and the Battle of Pułtusk on 21 April 1703.
+He participated in the Battle of Reusch-Lemberg in 1704, and the Battle of Fraustadt on 3 February 1706, and was promoted to lieutenant with Jämtland Ranger Regiment.
+He participated, on 4 July 1708, in the Battle of Holowczyn.
 He was wounded with a bullet to the face.
 The bullet remained lodged in his skull the remainder of his life.
 He also participated in the Battle of Lakowitz.

 Capture

-He was captured on the Dnieper River, in Ukraine on July 1, 1709, and was taken to Siberia as a prisoner-of-war along with other officers during the Surrender at Perevolochna.
+He was captured on the Dnieper River in Ukraine on 1 July 1709, and was taken to Siberia as a prisoner-of-war along with other officers during the Surrender at Perevolochna.
 All the soldiers were executed, and the officers were imprisoned in Siberia.
-He married Anna Elisabeth Von Rohr (1701–1744) on September 5, 1719, in Solikamsk, Siberia, Russia.
+He married Anna Elisabeth Von Rohr (1701–1744) on 5 September 1719 in Solikamsk, Siberia, Russia.
 Anna's father was Joakim von Rohr, Lieutenant Colonel and Commander of Dalarö fortress, the military fortress east of Stockholm, on the Baltic.
 Her mother was Katarina Charlotta Klingenberg.
 Together Anders and Elisabeth had their first child in Siberia: